-Not only is this change in approach helping to build longer-term relationships with stakeholders at every level, it is also enabling businesses to attract more local and diverse talent as career and development opportunities increase and there is visible progression to the most senior levels.
+Not only is this change in approach helping to build longer-term relationships with stakeholders at every level, it is also enabling businesses to attract more local talent as career and development opportunities increase and there is visible progression to the most senior levels.
+More widely, we are building skills, career opportunities, and security expertise locally for the country.